 Operator usernames and barcodes must be unique.
 Please make sure your Alexandria patrons do not have the same barcode as an operator.

 How Does it Work?

-The COMPanion software will send the credentials the user enters in any log-in dialog to the specified LDAP server in the form of a BIND.
+When a user enters credentials in any login dialog, COMPanion software will first check if they are Alexandria credentials and try to find a match.
+If no match is found, the credentials will be sent to the specified LDAP server in the form of a BIND.
 If the BIND is successful, the software will locate the user's record within the local database by searching the information returned in the specified Local ID field from the LDAP server.
-Once the record is found, the user will be logged in.
-Alexandria will test the credentials against the local data base if the login attempt fails.
+Either way, once the record is found, the user will be logged in.

 If you are a Centralized Catalog these setting will apply to all sites within your controller.

 Enter the name of you LDAP domain, such as yourdomain.com.
 The domain name is used in conjunction with sAMAccountName to produce a complete userPrincipalName.

 Enter the full name of the LDAP server, such as yourdomain.com.
 This is the host address of the LDAP server for network communication.